All Episodes

 But that's how it's portrayed.

-So the CEOs go into Obama's White House, sit there at a long mahogany table, the State Department dining room, and start trying to convince him why they need to earn so much money.
+So the CEOs go into Obama's White House, sit there at a long mahogany table, a State Department dining room, and start trying to convince him why they need to earn so much money.

 We're competing for talent on an international market.